pagkly/Zed/Investopedia3/Extrinsic Value Definition.md

 Extrinsic Value Definition
 ## What is Extrinsic Value?

-Extrinsic value measures the difference between the market price of an option, called the [premium](https://www.investopedia.com/terms/p/premium.asp), and its [intrinsic value](https://www.investopedia.com/terms/i/intrinsicvalue.asp).
+Extrinsic value measures the difference between the market price of an option, called the [[premium]](https://www.investopedia.com/terms/p/premium.asp), and its [[intrinsic value]](https://www.investopedia.com/terms/i/intrinsicvalue.asp).
 Extrinsic value is also the portion of the worth that has been assigned to an option by factors other than the underlying asset's price.
 The opposite of extrinsic value is intrinsic value, which is the inherent worth of an option.

 ### Key Takeaways